 This doesn’t just apply to distributed teams but becomes more important when you are: make sure technical details, incident response resources and links are tracked as messages in your incident channel.

-As we explain in Communicating within your organisation, the incident channel can be your teams’ shared memory, and help you coordinate on what you’ve tried or done throughout the response if you ever need to check the record.
+As we explain in Communicating within your organization, the incident channel can be your teams’ shared memory, and help you coordinate on what you’ve tried or done throughout the response if you ever need to check the record.

 For those who are remote, unless you push your actions into the channel, it’s unlikely they’ll ever know you did them.
 Over-communicate to avoid getting in each others way.